History at Tylney Hall

 On the Estate Map of 1774 it will be seen that the Tylney family owned ‘a vast acreage’ extending into several neighbouring parishes and as far as Rye farm beyond Odiham.
 Frederick, the last male Tylney, died in 1725 and the property passed to his niece who was married to Richard Child Viscount Castlemaine, who later became the Earl of Tylney.

-By the marriage of Catherine Tylney-Long, the estate passed into the grasp of William Pole-Long-Wellesley, later 5th Early of Mornington, who was responsible for the demolition of the original Tylney Hall, either for the price of the materials, or in order to sell the standing timber on the estate.
+By marriage to Catherine Tylney-Long in 1812, the estate passed into the grasp of William Wellesley Pole, later William Pole Tylney-Long-Wellesley 5th Earl of Mornington, who was responsible for the demolition of the original Tylney Hall, either for the price of house's materials, or in order to sell the standing timber on the estate.
 One explanation is, by the terms of the Trust, timber could not be felled within sight of the House, or while the House was standing, therefore he demolished it.

-Sir Lionel Philips’ Tylney Hall is the House which still stands today.
-Nikalaus Pevsner described the house as being conservative for its date with the gardens and asymmetrical tower being the only piece whose details look truly 1900.
-The Smoking Room ceiling was copied from a 16th Century model but the crowning glory was the Great Hall partially panelled in Italian Walnut with a fine stone fireplace and an Italian ceiling brought in sections from the Grimation Palace in Florence.
+Sir Lionel Phillips’ Tylney Hall is the House which still stands today.
+Nikolaus Pevsner described the house as being conservative for its date with the gardens and asymmetrical tower being the only piece whose details look truly 1900.
+The Smoking Room ceiling was copied from a 16th Century model but the crowning glory was the Great Hall partially panelled in Italian Walnut with a fine stone fireplace and an Italian ceiling brought in sections from the Grimani Palace in Venice.
 Sir Lionel spent equally freely on improvements to the grounds of his new mansion.

 During the First World War the Hall served as a Hospital and the Park was used as an ASC base for mules.
 Before the end of the war the Hall was brought by Major Hennessy, later Lord Windlesham, and in 1919 both the hall and much of the original estate was acquired by Major Cayzer, later created Lord Rotherwick.
 The last private owner of the Hall, he had a distinguished war record as a cavalryman and was a successful businessman from his shipping company, the Clan Line Steamers Ltd. During the Second World War, Lord Rotherwick’s interests came together when Tylney Hall became the Headquarters for his famous shipping line.